appfolio/rails5_xhr_update/README.md

 Omit ``--write`` if you don't want to write back to the files, and instead output to STDOUT.

-Consider running the following to find files with potential issues:
+Consider running the following to locate and run against files with potential
+issues:

 ```sh
 git grep -l "xhr :" | rails5_xhr_update --write